0xcert/framework/docs/connectors/ethereum-api.md

 ### valueLedgerSource

-A class instance `variable` holding a `string` which represents the URL to the compiled ERC-20 related smart contract definition file.
+A class instance `variable` holding a `string` which represents the URL to the compiled ERC-20-related smart contract definition file.
 This file is used when deploying new value ledgers to the network.

 ### verbose